 For nature lovers: Amsterdamse Bos

-The 1,000 hectare woodland expanse of the Amsterdamse Bos (‘Amsterdam Forest’) is a breathing space in every sense.
-Three times the size of New York’s Central Park, it was conceived in depression-era 1930’s with the dual goal of generating more greenery and creating employment for 20,000 out-of-work Amsterdammers.
+The 1,000-hectare woodland expanse of the Amsterdamse Bos (‘Amsterdam Forest’) is a breathing space in every sense.
+Three times the size of New York’s Central Park, it was conceived in the 1930s, a product of the depression era, with the dual goal of generating more greenery and creating employment for 20,000 out-of-work Amsterdammers.
 Today, there’s a world-class waterway for rowing, various swimming pools and endless footpaths along which to inhale that fresh forest floor fug.
-Fresh cheese, yoghurt and ice cream from Ridammerhoeve organic goat farm will taste even better on a blanket.
+Fresh cheese, yoghurt and ice cream from the Ridammerhoeve organic goat farm will taste even better on a picnic blanket.

 For sun-seekers: Flevopark

-Take a plunge in verdant Flevopark where you’ll find the warmed Flevoparkbad (voted ‘best outdoor pool’ by local newspaper Het Parool in 2013-2015) as well as plenty of natural greenery that’s home to 19 protected animal species and oodles of avian activity.
-Also nestled within this leafy park is ‘t Nieuwe Diep (pictured), a distillery housed in a restored water pumping station from 1880, which now pumps out artisan genevers on its sunny lakeside terrace, as well as typical Dutch bar snacks such as osseworst (smoked raw beef sausage), sheep’s milk cheese with fenugreek and local mustards.
+Take a plunge in verdant Flevopark, where you’ll find the warmed Flevoparkbad (voted ‘best outdoor pool’ by Amsterdam newspaper Het Parool in 2013-2015) as well as plenty of natural greenery that’s home to 19 protected animal species and oodles of avian activity.
+Also nestled within this leafy park is ’t Nieuwe Diep (pictured), a distillery housed in a restored water pumping station from 1880, which now pumps out artisan jenevers on its sunny lakeside terrace, as well as typical Dutch bar snacks such as osseworst (smoked raw beef sausage), sheep’s milk cheese with fenugreek and local mustards.